-Don’t worry — this is not about who you should vote for.
-But in all our choices and struggles, we have an opportunity to look to Jesus for guidance.
-What does Jesus have to teach us about what a leader looks like?
+Don’t worry — this is not about who you should support politically.
+But in all our choices and thoughts about the future, we have an opportunity to look to Jesus for guidance.
+What does Jesus have to teach us about what an honorable leader looks like?

-We can look to Jesus for examples of wise, loving leadership.
-But Jesus is so different from many earthly leaders that it seems foolish to compare them — especially when the more important comparison is between Jesus and ourselves.
+Jesus shows us wise, loving leadership — and this may be so different from many earthly leaders that it can seem foolish to even try to compare them.
+But before we consider our current leaders, we should start by comparing Jesus to our own thoughts, actions, and character traits.
 Are we speaking the truth?
 Giving Jesus our whole hearts?
 Valuing others?
 Acting with compassion and forgiving much more often than we’d like?

-None of us is getting it all right.
-But election season offers us lots of opportunities for practice!
-We can speak the truth in love and value the people labeled worthless, who treat us poorly, and even people who disagree with us.
-We can let our compassion, instead of our desire to be right, motivate our actions.
+No one gets it right every time.
+We have unending opportunities to practice giving and receiving forgiveness.
+We ask God to help us speak the truth in love and value people who are labeled worthless, who treat us poorly, and even people who disagree with us.
+Instead of being led by our desire to be right, we can let compassion motivate our actions.
 We can forgive, even before being asked.
 We can be like the leaders we want to see.

-Because no matter who gets elected, what will matter most is who we allow to rule our hearts.
-In that race, we definitely recommend signing up with Jesus.
+Because no matter who our political leaders are, what matters most is who we allow to rule our hearts.
+In that race, we wholeheartedly endorse Jesus.

-Here are six ways Jesus is different from the leaders of today, and what those differences teach us.
+Here are six characteristics of Jesus as a leader that differ from many leaders today.
+See what those differences teach us.

 1. Jesus always speaks the truth.

-Remember when Jesus calls the Pharisees a “brood of vipers” (Matthew 12:34)?
+Remember when Jesus calls the Pharisees a “brood of vipers” (Matthew 12:34, NIV)?
 Ouch.
 Harsh words.
 The Pharisees had great religious influence — wouldn’t it have been a better strategy to tone it down a bit?
 But Jesus speaks the truth without fear of repercussions.
-He’s concerned with sharing his message, not gaining political support.
+He’s concerned with sharing His message, not gaining political support.

-Nor is Jesus using hard-hitting truths as a way to rile up anger from people already on his side.
+Nor is Jesus using hard-hitting truths to incite anger from people already on His side.
 He’s not going for the “gotcha” moment or the “truth bomb.”
-Whether or not it’s to his advantage, and even if it means he’ll lose supporters, he speaks the truth.
+Whether or not it’s to His advantage, and even if it means He’ll lose supporters, He speaks honestly.
 Because the truth — undiluted — is what sets us free.

 Let’s pray that our current and future leaders have the strength to speak the truth with love, even when it might be costly.